Onderzoeksoutput per jaar

-Diego Pintossi got his BSc and MSc degree at the Chemistry, Chemical Engineering and Materials department of Politecnico di Milano, Italy.
-In 2017 he started as a PhD student in the Membrane Materials and Processes Group, Department of Chemical Engineering & Chemistry, Eindhoven University of Technology.
+Diego Pintossi got his BSc and MSc degree at the Engineering and Nanotechnology department Politecnico di Milano, Italy.
+In 2017 he started as a PhD student in the Membrane Materials and Processes Group , Department of Chemical Engineering & Chemistry, Eindhoven University of Technology.